PrithviDevs/akash-profile-webpage/README.md

 And push to docker hub.

 ## Deploy in Akash
-- You can find `deploy.yml` main project directory; update with your docker image.
+- You can find `deploy.yaml` main project directory; update with your docker image.
+## Update deploy.yaml
+- Update  the docker image
+- Update `services.web.expose.accept` with your domain

 ### Create Deployment
 ```